sudarshanmhasrup1/sudarshanmhasrup1/readme.md

 I craft user interfaces using `Jetpack Compose` for `Android` and `Compose Multiplatform` for `Kotlin Multiplatform` projects.
 I love the ecosystem, which helps me deliver solutions faster and more efficiently.

+### QnA

+Do you want to know more about me?
+Don't worry — here are some questions and my answers, so you can see if we vibe as co-developers.
+If you share the same preferences, then we’re even.
+Let’s work together and collaborate!

+**1) What's my favorite IDE?**
+- Android Studio (Basically any IDE that uses IntelliJ IDEA as its foundation).

+**2) What's my favorite programming language?**
+- Oh, come on.
+Do you even need to guess this?
+It's Kotlin.

+**3) What's my favorite UI toolkit?**
+- Compose.
+I really love and enjoy building UI with Compose.

+**4) What's my favorite build tool?**
+- Gradle, anytime.

+**5) Whose music do you enjoy the most?**
+- Fly By Midnight, haha.

 ### Contact me

 If you find my work interesting, want to leave feedback, work with me, collaborate on a project, or just have a